 More than ever, VW must keep selling Golfs.
 Having the cashflow to continue fuelling the virtuous circle of investing more than rivals in R&D is perhaps even more important than covering the Dieselgate fines to the tune of billions.
 If the flow of money into new products gets interrupted, customers will soon notice the difference — and the impact will be potentially more long-lasting and ruinous than using a defeat device.

 But it's a tough balancing act.
 While the core products drive sales and profit, the investment needed to develop next-gen technology will be greater than ever.
 Little wonder VW boss Herbert Diess is already at loggerheads with unions (cutting 30,000 jobs) and targeting production ‘efficiencies’ — and little wonder he could ill-afford images of staff in VW-branded WRC overalls spraying champagne while he makes these cuts.

-For generations, the Golf has embodied VW’s values of stability and capability.
+For generations, the Volkswagen Golf has embodied VW’s values of stability and capability.
 Never has its dependability been so important.